Interchange by Peter Nardi

 Key features

-Clean, examinable card transposition
+Clean and examinable card transposition

-Comes with four custom gimmicked cards
+Includes four custom gimmicked cards and detailed instructional video

-Bonus routines like signed card variation and iChange Kickback
+Features bonus routines like signed card variation and iChange Kickback

 Requires practice for smooth performance

-Limited to red-backed Bicycle design
+Gimmicks limited to red-backed Bicycle design

 Pros

-Visually stunning and impossible-looking
+Visually stunning and impossible-looking transformation

 Ends clean with examinable cards